Bachelor of Arts in Political Science

 • PLSI 513/USP 513/GEOG 668: Politics, Law, and Urban Environment (4 Units)

-• PLSI 514/GER 514/HIST 514/IR 514/JS 514: Terrorism & Germany in English (4 Units)
+• PLSI 514/GER 514/HIST 514/IR 514/JS 514: Political Violence and Terrorism in German History, Film and Visual Media (4 Units)

 • PLSI 544/IR 544: Women in the World (4 Units)